Vasile70Tanasa/Vasile70Tanasa/README.md

 - 👋 Hi, I’m @Vasile70Tanasa
-- 👀 I’m interested in programming in Python and Javascript
+- 👀 I’m interested in programming in Python and Javascript plus HTML and CSS
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning Python, Javascript, HTML, and CSS
-- 💞️ I’m looking to collaborate on projects related to Python
+- 💞️ I’m looking to collaborate on projects related to Python and Javascript
 - 📫Email: vasiletanasa@gmail.com

 <!---